 - With Tesla only one month away from bankruptcy, Musk needed investor cash … and fast.
 But the investors that were about to help prop up his car-manufacturing idea were haggling over some fine details.
 To get them over the line he bluffed them by saying he was about to take the investment opportunity himself.
 The bluff worked and they coughed up the much-needed cash.

-- Musk isn’t scared to poke fun of seasoned business figures, or even politicians.
+- Musk isn’t scared to poke fun at seasoned business figures, or even politicians.
 Anyone that confronts him may be found in the firing line.
-Just some examples are when Bill Gates shorted Tesla stock, Musk poked fun at his weight.
-Suggested renaming Donald Trumps ‘Truth Social’ social media platform to ‘Trumpet.’
+Some Ewell-known examples are when Bill Gates shorted Tesla stock – Musk poked fun at his weight.
+He also suggested renaming Donald Trumps ‘Truth Social’ social media platform to ‘Trumpet.’
 After overtaking Jeff Bezo’s to become the world’s richest man, he sent Bezo’s a silver medal.
 He even went as far to challenge Russian president Vladamir Putin to a single combat duel.
 Most recently he has challenged Mark Zukerberg to a cage fight.